(913) 214-8344 [email protected]

 • Performance bonds require the contractor to provide a surety bond, which is collateral for repayment in case of default

-• Construction payment bonds are usually issued by private businesses and not government agencies.
-They also have lower premiums than performance bonds because they do not carry the financial risk associated with providing collateral.
+• Payment Bond construction are usually issued by private businesses and not government agencies.
+They also have lower premiums because they do not carry the financial risk associated with providing collateral.

 Construction Payment Bonds vs Product Supplier Bonds